BenjaminAdams/bootbox/README.md

 # Bootbox - Bootstrap powered alert, confirm and flexible dialog boxes

+This forked version of Bootbox displays the alert in a <code> block, intended to be used as a popup with code inside.

+Intended to be used with [hljs](https://highlightjs.org/)

 Please see http://bootboxjs.com for full usage instructions, or head over to http://paynedigital.com/bootbox for the original writeup about the project.